Success and Motivation

 Knowing these steps will allow you to formulate goals that you can accomplish.

-For instance you wish to get a car worth 100 dollars, probably at the moment you don’t have much cash, or you have non in your account.
-Folding your hands will not help you afford the car, you need to set a plan on how to raise money.
+For instance, you wish to get a car worth 100 dollars.
+Probably, at the moment, you don’t have much cash or none in your account.
+Folding your hands will not help you afford the car; you need to set a plan on how to raise money.

 Possible ways could be :